danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 ```

 As you can see, just as the api-specific models, these are regular Realm objects
-that can be mapped to our domain model structs.
-Both inherit the `Realm` `Object`
+that can be mapped to our domain model.
+Both inherit the `Realm` `Object` class
-class and have a convenience initializer that copies a domain model instance, as
+and have a convenience initializer that copies a domain model instance, which
-will be needed as we now create our Realm-based movie service.
+will be needed when we create our Realm-based movie service.

-## Step 12 - Create a Realm-specific movie service
+### Create a Realm-specific movie service

-Now let's add a Realm-specific movie service that lets us store movies and movie
+Let's add a Realm-specific movie service that lets us store movies and movie
 actors from the api into Realm.
 Add this file to the `Realm` folder:

 ```swift